AuraDevX/AuraDevX/README.md

 ---

-⭐ Open to internships, collaborations, and entry-level roles!
+⭐ Open to internships, collaborations, and AI/Data/Software roles!